-State Export control ministry/agency Import control ministry/agency Transit control ministry/agency Brokering control ministry/agency 19.
+State Export control ministry/agency Import control ministry/agency Transit control ministry/agency Brokering control ministry/agency Ministry of Economy and Sustainable Development 19.
 Germany Federal Ministry for Economic Affairs and Energy Federal Office for Economic Affairs and Export Control Federal Ministry for Economic Affairs and Energy and Federal Ministry of Defence Federal Ministry of the Interior Federal Ministry of Finance (Customs / Border Goods Controls) Federal Ministry for Economic Affairs and Energy Federal Ministry of Finance (Customs / Border Goods Control) Federal Ministry for Economic Affairs and Energy, Federal Office for Economic Affairs and Export Control) 20.
-Hungary Hungarian Trade Licensing Office Hungarian Trade Licensing Office The competent national authority for Transit / trans- shipment through land territory (including internal waters) and Transit / trans- shipment through territorial waters and is the Hungarian Trade Licensing Office.
-The competent national authority for Transit / trans- shipment through national air space is the Aviation Authority of the National Transport Authority.
-21. Iceland The Ministry for Foreign Affairs of Iceland, Directorate for Legal and Executive Affairs The Ministry of the Interior The Ministry of the Interior and the Ministry for Foreign Affairs The Ministry for Foreign Affairs The Ministry of the Interior 22.
-Ireland The Ministry of the Interior Department of Jobs, Enterprise and Innovation/ Department of Justice; An Gardai Siochana; Department of Jobs, Enterprise and Innovation; Revenue, Irish Tax & Customs The Department of Jobs, Enterprise and Innovation is responsible for the regulation of brokering of controlled
+Hungary Hungarian Trade Licensing Office Hungarian Trade Licensing Office The competent national authority for Transit / trans-shipment through land territory (including internal waters) and Transit / trans- shipment through territorial waters and is the Hungarian Trade Licensing Office.
+The competent national authority for Transit / trans-shipment through national air space is the Aviation Authority of the National Transport Authority.
+21. Iceland The Ministry for Foreign Affairs of Iceland, Directorate for Legal and Executive Affairs The Ministry of the Interior The Ministry of the Interior The Ministry of the Interior and the Ministry for Foreign Affairs The Ministry for Foreign Affairs The Ministry of the Interior 22.
+Ireland Department of Jobs, Enterprise and Innovation/ Department of Justice; Revenue, Irish Tax & Customs An Gardai Siochana; Department of Jobs, Enterprise and Innovation; Revenue, Irish Tax & Customs Revenue, Irish Tax & Customs The Department of Jobs, Enterprise and Innovation is responsible for the regulation of brokering of controlled goods from-(a) one third country to another third